 The Rudder server will recognize the new node as a relay

 It will generate specific policies for the relay

 The relay will update and switch to his new role

-This is an example of node details pane showing a relay server.
-Note the "Role: Rudder relay server" part that shows that the machine has successfully changed from a node to a relay.
+This is an example of node details pane showing a Rudder relay.
+Note the "Role: Rudder relay" part that shows that the machine has successfully changed from a node to a relay.

 When you have at least one relay, you will likely want to add nodes on it.

 You then have two possible cases:

 You want to switch an already existing node to the relay